-Joseph Wilfred Camille "The Eel" Henry - Born January 31, 1933 in Quebec City, Quebec – Died September 11, 1997 was a professional Canadian ice Hockey left winger.
+JJoseph Wilfred Camille "The Eel" Henry - Born January 31, 1933 in Quebec City, Quebec – Died September 11, 1997 was a Canadian ice Hockey left winger and coach.

-The 1953-54 season also saw Henry making his NHL debut as a New York Rangers, for whom he played 66 games and put 39 points on the board.
-This rookie year performance won him the Calder Memorial Trophy, beating out Jean Béliveau of the Montreal Canadiens.
+The 1953-54 season also saw Henry making his NHL debut for the New York Rangers, for whom he played 66 games, scoring 24 goals, and 39 points.
+This rookie year performance won him the 1954 Calder Memorial Trophy, beating out Jean Béliveau of the Montreal Canadiens.

-Hennry returned for 21 games with the Rangers the following season and was then traded to the Providence Reds (AHL) and subsequently loaned to Quebec (QHL).
-He tallied 38 points in 37 games for the Quebec Aces.
+Henry started the next season in New York, playing in 21 games, but only scored 5 goals, 2 assists and was then traded to the American Hockey League / AHL Providence Reds and subsequently loaned to the Quebec Aces in the Quebec Hockey League / QHL.
+He scored 20 goals and 38 points in 37 games for the Aces.
 Providence kept Henry in their own lineup the following season, and he led the AHL in goals with 50.
 He also added 41 assists for a total of 91 points in 59 games.
 He capped his AHL season by leading all players in playoff goals with ten in nine games, helping the Providence Reds win the 1956 Calder Cup championship.

 In 1956-57, Henry returned to the Rangers.
 He split his time with the Rangers and the Reds that season, before playing for 7 straight seasons with only the Rangers.
 Camille was selected as a NHL Second All-Star Team left winger in 1957-58, the year he also won the Lady Byng Memorial Trophy for best sportsmanship combined with production.